- Protect O‘ahu’s native ecosystems, agriculture production and the public’s quality of life.

 - Educate and involve the public to help stop the spread of invasive species.

-Employees from the Hawai‘i Department of Agriculture, the Hawai‘i Department of Land and Natural Resources, the Board of Water Supply and the O‘ahu Army Natural Resources Program, Lyon Arboretum and volunteers from the Hawai‘i Trail and Mountain Club and the Sierra Club conducted surveys and control work for both Miconia and fountain grass.
-Much of the work was done as volunteer work.
+Employees from the Hawai‘i Department of Agriculture (HDOA), the Hawai‘i Department of Land and Natural Resources (DLNR), the Board of Water Supply and the O‘ahu Army Natural Resources Program, Lyon Arboretum and volunteers from the Hawai‘i Trail and Mountain Club and the Sierra Club conducted surveys and control work for both Miconia and fountain grass.
+Volunteers did much of the work.
 HDOA and DLNR visited nurseries, botanical gardens and private homes where Miconia calvescens was being grown.
 Happily, everyone that was asked to remove their miconia tree did so and all miconia trees on O‘ahu were taken out of cultivation before OISC was even formed.
 This has given us a great head start on the control program.

 In 2001, money to hire permanent staff became available and the original volunteers became the OISC oversight committee.
 OISC began with three employees and a lot of volunteer help.
-Now, we employee 16 people, manage a suite of invasive species, and conduct early detection work to prevent new species from establishing.
+Now, we employ between 14-16 people, manage a suite of invasive species, and conduct early detection work to prevent new species from establishing.